ncatlab/nlab-content/pages/5/8/8/4/4885/content.md

 +-- {: .un_remark}
 ###### Note
-In manipulating a link diagram, the changes obtained by elongating part of the diagram, rotating it, deforming the plane, etc., are not counted as changing the structure of the diagram provided they do not change any crossing,and so they may be done without comment.
+In manipulating a link diagram, the changes obtained by elongating part of the diagram, rotating it, deforming the plane, etc., are not counted as changing the structure of the diagram provided they do not change any crossing, and so they may be done without comment.
 The 'moves' outlined here do change things locally near crossings.
 =--

-### First Reidemeister moves
+### First Reidemeister moves (R1)

-The local configurations (R3)
+The local configurations

 [[!include Reidemeister move 1 - SVG]]

 are interchangable;

-### Second Reidemeister move (R2)
+### Second Reidemeister moves (R2)
 The configurations

 [[!include Reidemeister move 2 - SVG]]